Andrey Esipenko: Early career

-2019–present
+2019–2021

 Esipenko competed in the Tata Steel Challengers in January 2019, placing second with 8½/13 (+5–1=7).
 In March, he participated in the European Individual Chess Championship.
 He placed 16th with 7½/11 (+6–2=3) and qualified for the Chess World Cup 2019.
 At the Chess World Cup, Esipenko defeated former FIDE world champion Ruslan Ponomariov in round one.
 Paired against Peter Svidler in round two, Esipenko drew the classical games but was eliminated in the rapid tiebreaks.

 In January 2020, Esipenko participated in the Gibraltar Masters.
 He was sole leader after six rounds with 5½/6, and ultimately shared first on 7½/10 for a performance rating of 2809.
 In a four-way playoff for the title, Esipenko was eliminated in the semi-finals by eventual tournament winner David Paravyan.

 Esipenko competed in the Tata Steel Masters in January 2021.
 In round eight, he defeated World Champion Magnus Carlsen in their first game at a classical time control.
 Carlsen opted for the Sicilian Defence, Scheveningen Variation to which Esipenko chose the aggressive 8.g4 line inspired by the Keres Attack.
 This was Carlsen's first loss to a teenager (at standard time controls) since 2011, and his first loss to a sub-2700 rated player since 2015.
 Esipenko finished the tournament in third place, with 8/13 (+4–1=8) for a performance rating of 2815.

-In round four of the Chess World Cup 2021, Esipenko defeated GM Daniil Dubov in their blitz tiebreaker, after drawing the classical games and the rapid tiebreaks.
-He was then knocked out in round five of the tournament by Magnus Carlsen after blitz tiebreaks.
+Esipenko participated in the Chess World Cup 2021.
+He defeated Thai Dai Van Nguyen, Nijat Abasov, and Daniil Dubov to reach the fifth round, where he was knocked out of the tournament by Magnus Carlsen on blitz tiebreaks.

 Esipenko also participated in the 74th edition of the Russian Chess Championship, held from 9 October 2021 to 20 October 2021.
 He finished fifth place on tiebreaks, with a score of 5.5/11.